Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 To see if the node is producing blocks, you can check various sources that offer different degrees of precision in the information displayed.

-- In the `network dashboard <https://dashboard.mainnet.concordium.software/>`_, the validator ID of the node is shown in the ``Baker`` column.
+- In the `network dashboard <https://dashboard.mainnet.concordium.software/>`_, the validator ID of the node is shown in the ``Validator`` column.
 - Using the ``concordium-client`` you can check the list of current validators and the relative staked amount that they hold, that is, their lottery power.
 The lottery power determines how likely it is that a given validator will win the lottery and produce a block.

   .. code-block:: console